The Martin Place siege report is an alarming read.

 “Monis was well known to security and police agencies.
 He had been investigated a number of times and successfully convicted on 12 postal charges.
 He had met with police and ASIO representatives on numerous occasions and these agencies, along with others, held hundreds of thousands of pages of information on him.”

 These sentences demonstrate clearly, concisely and in no uncertain terms that the government spies knew about Monis.
-His collective file is hundreds of thousands of pages long.
+His collective file, as detailed in the report, is hundreds of thousands of pages long.
 If it was only 100,000 pages long, it would be at least 11 metres thick.
 Oops, my mistake.
 Each page is probably printed ‘double-sided’ to help ‘save’ the environment, so make that a more modest 5.5 metres.

 Alas, however, Michael Thawley, AO, the Secretary of the Department of Prime Minister and Cabinet and Blair Comley, PSM, the Secretary of the New South Wales Premier and Cabinet, would have us believe that there was no failure in the fact that these agencies held more than 100,000 pages on Man Haron Monis, even though not one of them identified that he was terror threat.